 Top Universities in Isfahan

-Isfahan is not only a city of history and culture—it is also an important center of science and education in Iran.
-These three universities are among the city's most prestigious and well-known.
+Isfahan is not only a city of history and culture—it is also an important center for science and education in Iran.
+These three universities are among the city's most renowned and best known.

 The University of Isfahan (founded in 1946) is the oldest and best-known public university in the city.
-With over 18,000 students, 650 researchers, and 14 faculties, it offers programs in 71 bachelor's, 185 master's, and 119 doctoral fields.
-The university maintains active international partnerships, including with universities in Russia and Malaysia. 🌐 Official website: www.ui.ac.ir
+With more than 18,000 students, 650 scholars, and 14 faculties, it offers programs in 71 bachelor's, 185 master's, and 119 doctoral fields.
+The university maintains active international collaborations, including with universities in Russia and Malaysia. 🌐 Official website: www.ui.ac.ir

-The Isfahan University of Technology (founded in 1974) is one of Iran's leading technical universities and ranks among Asia's top universities in international rankings.
-With state-of-the-art laboratories, an extensive central library, and an innovative campus, it is the region's center for engineering and natural sciences.
-Especially well known for research and industry collaborations. 🌐 Official website: international.iut.ac.ir
+The Isfahan University of Technology (founded in 1974) is one of Iran's leading technical universities and ranks among the top universities in Asia in international rankings.
+With state-of-the-art labs, an extensive central library, and an innovative campus, it is the region's hub for engineering and natural sciences.
+Especially well known for research and industry partnerships. 🌐 Official website: international.iut.ac.ir

 The Isfahan University of Medical Sciences (founded in 1985, with roots dating back to 1946) is one of Iran's most important medical universities.
-It is ranked 601–800 worldwide in the Times Higher Education World Ranking 2026 and holds the No. 3 position among Iran's medical universities.
-With 10,000 students, 13 teaching hospitals, and the 931-bed Al-Zahra Hospital, it is a center for medical research and training. 🌐 Official website: mui.ac.ir
+It is listed in the Times Higher Education World Ranking 2026 at 601–800 worldwide and ranks 3rd among Iran's medical universities.
+With 10,000 students, 13 teaching hospitals, and the 931-bed Al-Zahra Hospital, it is a center for medical research and education. 🌐 Official website: mui.ac.ir

 Shopping